Traap/vim/README.md

-# vim
+# Vim
-The parts needed to personalize Vim.
+The piece parts I use to personalize Vim.

-# Project Management
-Please refer to my [Lightweight Project Mangement](https://github.com/Traap/lpm) for the project management strategy I use.
+## vimrc
+Lists the order of vim files I source.

+## bootstrap.vim
+Install vim-plug when needed.

+## autoload/plug.vim
+Load the vim plugin manager I use.
+Install plugins when needed.

+## settings.vim
+My Vim and plugin personalizations.

+## config.vim
+Connect to my private and public keys.